-7. Group Director of Customer Operations and IT
+7. Director of Technology, Data and Strategic Change

-The Group Director of Customer Operations and IT oversees a number of critical operational areas within DAS UK and is accountable for customer administration services (including claims, cases and complaints), cash management, technology, procurement, outsourcing, supply chain, project management and change management.
+The Director of Technology, Data and Strategic Change oversees a number of critical operational areas within DAS UK and is accountable for the operational infrastructure of DAS UK and has specific responsibility for the IT estate and architecture, data and information management, project management and change management.